Thursday, April 26, 2018

 As described in our book American Cinematographers in the Great War, the experiences of cameramen and reporters during World War I were closely intertwined.
 Some US photographers wrote about their wartime experiences.
 Sometimes the cinematographers also worked for newspapers such as the Chicago Tribune or the Hearst newspapers.
 Cameramen and reporters were in the same bed togeher, sharing the same hardships and dangers.

 American reporters at the Adlon Hotel, June 1915.
 Third from the right: AP correspondent S.M.
 Bouton.
-From American Cinematographers in the Great War
+Colorized picture from American Cinematographers in the Great War

 American cameramen and writers reporting on the Great War shared one major experience.
 Although as Americans they were neutral between 1914 and 1917, all reporters had to fight against a harsh and rigorous censorship both from the British and the German authorities.